Pratyush/hekaton-system/docs/subcircuit_api_and_protocol.md

 6. The coordinator finally combines `π₁, ..., πₙ` into an aggregate proof `π_agg` using IPP that shows that each `πᵢ` verifies wrt `(com_trᵢ, entry_chal, tr_chal, root_pevals)` (and `x`, for `i=1`).
 Note that `i` is not a public input, rather it is a const in Cᵢ.
 7. In addition, the coordinator produces an opening `θ_fin` for final Merkle leaf, which should be of the form `(s, s, fₙ₋₁)`.
 The final proof is thus `(com_tr, root_pevals, θ_fin, π_agg)`.

-TODO: Need to hide the fₙ₋₁ in the final Merkle leaf.
+TODO: Need to hide the `fₙ₋₁` in the final Merkle leaf.
 Maybe do this as a commitment.
+Alternatively, just SET a high, unused, memory address to 0.

+TODO: How to phrase public input `in` to the circuit?
+Hash it and put it as element in the Merkle tree at a special location.
+Then add that Merkle membership proof `θ^*` to the proof.
+The verifier then checks `H(in) ∈ tree` using `root_hash` and `θ^*`.

 # A prover API